APSS-KESSLER/kessler-gnuradio-v2/Installation Guides/LINUX.md

 There will be an install script that will run the following commands for your distribution, no huss, no fuss.

+*It is not an unattended install however*

+This script is only supported on:
+- Arch Linux
+- Debian
+- Ubuntu
+- Fedora

 **WARNING**

 Do not blindly run scripts, we are not responsible for any breakage of the system.